 Note in the figure below that the special code groups (K) are shown in blue and the data code groups (D) are shown in yellow.

-Our last screen shot (for now) shows a complete packet captured after being received from an ISP port (PHY).
+Our last scope screen shot shows a complete packet captured.
 The FPGA's interrupt line is used to trigger the scope synchronously with the reception of the packet on the TAP port.
 The scope trace highlights the functionality of the 8B/10B protocol decode feature, showing the full decode results in a table and a search result box looking for the K27.7 special code group, which appears on the SGMII bus 60.46 ns after the interrupt.
 This certainly gives new meaning to the term packet inspection.